gethugothemes/hugo-modules/search/README.md

 ### i18n Translation

-Add the following translations to your `i18n/*.yaml` files if you use multilanguage on your site.
+Add the following translations to your `i18n/*.yaml` files if you use multi-language on your site.

 ```yaml
 - id: search_input_placeholder